Jakub-Konkol/RutgersThesisTemplate/README.md

 I've seen this after the acknowledgements if there is both, but I don't know if there is any set order.
 Either way, this is after the abstract.

 ### Main body content
-I would recommend you make individual .tex files for your chapters and incorporate them into main.tex using `\include{}' commands.
+I would recommend you make individual .tex files for your chapters and incorporate them into main.tex using `\include{}` commands.
 The template currently some things written into the document, but that's only to show what the chapters look like.

 ### Bibliography
 I leave this up to you in case you have a preference of BibLaTeX vs. BibTex.
 The guidelines state to "conform to generally accepted practice in the discipline," so it's on you to get the .bst and incorporate your bib file.